 And, by making “keeping your cool” a number one priority, you’ll create a calm that will be contagious.

-We all have an inner dialog that goes on in our head’s.
-We actually have a lot of control over that dialog.
+We all have an inner dialog that goes on in our heads.
+It’s called self-talk and with practice you can control it and make it positive.
 Have some slogans you can say to yourself to help you get through the stress.
 You might say to yourself the following: